Updated on March 17th, 2020 by Bob Ciura

-In general, the energy sector is highly regarded among income investors for their high dividends.
-This makes the sector a favorite of income investors looking for potential high yield investments.
+In general, energy stocks are highly regarded among income investors for their high dividends.
+This makes the sector a favorite of income investors looking for potential high yield stocks.

 Table of Contents